Your golden retriever has claimed that wire crate as his throne – and it actually kind of looks like a cage sitting in your living room.

 #5: DIY Striped Dog Crate Cover (The One That Makes Your Crate Look Like Furniture)

-You know that moment when someone comes over and their eyes go straight to the giant black wire cage sitting in your living room?
-Yeah.
-I’ve been there.
-My cousin visited last spring and literally said “oh, you have a crate” like it was a confession.
+You know how you’re sitting with a friend and their eyes go straight to the giant black wire cage sitting in your living room?
+I have.
+My cousin visited last spring and when she saw the crate she said “oh, you have a crate” like I was confessing to a crime.
 That was the day I decided something had to change.

-This cover from @plushpupinc uses gray and white ticking stripe cotton fabric draped over a standard 36-inch wire crate — and it looks like it belongs next to that cream sofa, not against it.
+The cover above was done by @plushpupinc and she did it with gray and white ticking stripe cotton fabric draping over a standard 36-inch wire crate.
+I would put it next to that cream sofa, not in front of it.

 Materials & Tools You’ll Need: